bradynichols/bradynichols/README.md

 - ⚡ Fun fact: ...
 -->

-I (Brady, he/they) am a sophomore at Bowdoin College studying biology (ecology, evolution, and marine biology) and math.
+I (Brady, he/him) am a sophomore at Bowdoin College studying mathematics and biology and physics and some other things.
 I code mostly for fun, but it does come in handy here and there for assignments and projects.

-#### Stuff I know:
-- Python
-- Java
-- HTML/CSS
-- Bird Identification

-#### Stuff I'm learning:
-- Julia
-- Web development

 Personal website currently in progress!